ShamanOxy/tilics/admin/article-drafts-20240926/article-0-0.md

 <!-- BEGIN TITLE -->
-## "What Supermarkets Can Teach Us About Data Structure?"
+## What Supermarkets Can Teach Us About Data Structure?
 <!-- END TITLE -->